theodorosploumis/notes/drupal/training-beginners.md

 > Assuming a new member is coming on the team and you need to educate her/him so she/he can use Drupal.

+Before starting it is a good idea to check the **official, community supported, [Drupal.org User Guide](https://www.drupal.org/project/user_guide)**.

+It is mirrored by drupalize.me and is availalbe as a **PDF** too.
+It is well organised and gets updated, something which is not true for online-videos.

 ## Training schedule

 These are the proposed steps for (Drupal only) onboarding with approximately time needed.

-- Check the official, community supported, [user guide](https://www.drupal.org/project/user_guide).
-It is mirrored by drupalize me and is availalbe as a PDF too.
-Has room for improvement and can get a bit tiring but it is well organised and gets updated, something which is not true for online-videos.
 - Study on **Drupalize.me** or similar online guide: 2 week
 - Watch internal howto videos (how to work with the other members, company tools etc): 3 days
 - Study internal documentation: 2 days